ME495-Navigation/slam-project-roy2909/README.md

 * Winter 2024
 # Package List
 This repository consists of several ROS2/C++ packages
-- nuturtle_description - The package contains urdf files, basic debugging, testing, and visualization code for the robots turtlebots.
+- nuturtle_description - The package contains urdf files, basic debugging, testing, and visualization code for the turtlebots.